Akash Koto Dure: Screenings

 Akash Koto Dure was screened at several international film festivals, including the Mumbai Women's International Film Festival (2013), the 10th Geneva International Film Festival (2014), the 7th Bengaluru International Film Festival (2014), the 5th Kolkata International Children’s Film Festival (2015), the 15th Rainbow Film Festival in London (2014), and the Trans-Saharan Zagora International Film Festival in Morocco (2014).

 Response

-Reviewed by Mohammad Zahidul Islam from The Daily Star as "The mediocre acting of few characters might come to front as viewers start watching the movie.
+The film was reviewed by Mohammad Zahidul Islam from The Daily Star as "The mediocre acting of few characters might come to front as viewers start watching the movie.
 Faria, being new in media, tried her best, yet has a long way to go as an actor, as do Aunkon and Prokash.
 All in all, it is a wonderful Bangla movie to enjoyed seen with family and friends".